open-quantum-safe/boringssl/README.md

 - **SPHINCS-SHAKE**: `sphincsshake128fsimple`, `sphincsshake128ssimple`, `sphincsshake192fsimple`, `sphincsshake192ssimple`, `sphincsshake256fsimple`, `sphincsshake256ssimple`
 <!--- OQS_TEMPLATE_FRAGMENT_LIST_SIGS_END -->

 No hybrid signature algorithms are currently implemented.
-If those are needed for a project please use [OQS-OpenSSL](https://github.com/open-quantum-safe/openssl) which supports them out of the box, or implement them and create a pull request, or [create an issue](https://github.com/open-quantum-safe/boringssl/issues).
+If those are needed for a project please use [OQS-provider](https://github.com/open-quantum-safe/oqs-provider) which supports them out of the box, or implement them and create a pull request, or [create an issue](https://github.com/open-quantum-safe/boringssl/issues).

 ## Quickstart

-We regularly test the fork on Ubuntu 18.04 and above.
-Support for other platforms and operating systems, as well as for old versions of GCC (< 8) and Clang (< 8), is not guaranteed.
+We've only tested the fork on the latest Ubuntu LTS and Windows.
+This fork has limited support for other platforms and may not function properly.

 ### Building